Rolling Stones drummer Charlie Watts dies at 80

 He had been a member of the Stones since January 1963, when he joined Mick Jagger, Keith Richards and Brian Jones in their fledgling group.

-A jazz aficionado at heart, Watts helped them become, with The Beatles, one of the bands who took rock 'n' roll to the masses in the 60s with classics like (I Can't Get No) Satisfaction, Jumpin' Jack Flash and The Last Time.
+A jazz aficionado at heart, Watts helped them become, with The Beatles, one of the bands who took rock 'n' roll to the masses in the 60s with classics like (I Can't Get No) Satisfaction, Jumpin' Jack Flash, Get Off My Cloud and Sympathy for the Devil.

+Other tributes came from The Sex Pistols' Glen Matlock, who said he "kept the beat to the soundtrack of our lives", while Nile Rodgers wrote: "Thanks for all the great music."

+RIP Charlie Watts, one of the greatest rock drummers ever and a real gentleman.
+Condolences to his family and the band. #charliewatts #RollingStones— Bryan Adams (@bryanadams) August 24, 2021